Cardinals Burke, Brandmüller, Müller and the "Dictator Pope"

 One can respond nihil sole novum, there is nothing new under the sun (Ecclesiastes 1:10).
 The Church has seen many other deficiencies in government.
 But this pontificate is truly leading to division among the faithful as the three Cardinals have explained.
 The explanation cannot be limited to the Pope’s way of governing, but must be sought in something absolutely unprecedented in the history of the Church: the separation of the Roman Pontiff from the doctrine of the Gospel which he has, by Divine mandate, the duty to transmit and to guard.
 This is the heart of the religious problem of our time.

-This article originally appeared on Corrispondenza Romana’s website on November 29, 2017 and was translated into English by Brendan Young, for Catholic Family News.
+This article originally appeared on Corrispondenza Romana’s website on November 29, 2017.